 Bridge Graduate Certificate in Injury Biomechanics

 Injury biomechanics is a well-known field in automotive safety and constitutes the scientific basis for automotive safety design.
 All safety improvements made over the last half century use research data generated by workers in injury biomechanics.
-Wayne State University has an almost 70-year history in injury biomechanics research – including development of the safety windshield, the collapsible steering column and the restraint system -- and has an international reputation for advances in this field.
+Wayne State University has an 80+ year history in injury biomechanics research – including development of the safety windshield, the collapsible steering column and the restraint system -- and has an international reputation for advances in this field.

 Although safety is an overriding concern in the civilian automotive business, the defense industry up to now has not had a tradition of designing for the safety of occupants of military vehicles.
 However, it is being increasingly called upon to emphasize safety in the vehicles it produces, both against road accidents and against vehicular crashes and rollovers due to hostile action.
 The Graduate Certificate Program aims to provide the specialized skills and training engineers will need to work on improving vehicular safety design in the defense industry.

 This program is designed for students with an engineering or a mathematics-based science background.
 The training consists of discourses in the fundamentals of impact injury for automotive and military environments.
 Topics include mechanisms of injury to various parts of the body from head to toe, human response to impact loading, human tolerance to impact and the use of human surrogates in testing for vehicular safety.
 Computer models are also taught because they can serve as a human surrogate.